hackclub/burrow/README.md

 Burrow is an open source tool for burrowing through firewalls, built by teenagers at [Hack Club](https://hackclub.com/).

-It works through the app that allows for a quick and easy setup to open virtual interfaces and direct traffic through them.
-You can also use burrow directly from the command line.
+`burrow` provides a simple command-line tool to open virtual interfaces and direct traffic through them

 ## Contributing